lidaof/hprc-web-portal/content/en/elsi-team/_index.md

 #### Jonathan LoTiempo, PhD

-Dr. Jonathan LoTempio is an NHGRI T32 postdoctoral fellow at the University of Pennsylvania where he studies genomic data sharing and the bioethics of research with human data.
-He holds a PhD in bioinformatics granted for his dissertation titled Genomics as a global science: production, use, and sharing of genomic data which was conducted in collaboration with scientists in the USA and Democratic Republic of the Congo.
+Dr. Jonathan LoTempio is an NHGRI T32 postdoctoral fellow at the University of Pennsylvania, where he studies genomic data sharing and the bioethics of research with human data.
+He holds a PhD in bioinformatics granted for his dissertation titled Genomics as a global science: production, use, and sharing of genomic data, which was conducted in collaboration with scientists in the USA and the Democratic Republic of the Congo.
 As a Fulbright scholar, he has worked on human genome assembly, bioethics, and science diplomacy in the EU (Austria, Belgium, France), Scotland, and Switzerland.

 {{< /left >}}
 {{< br >}}